EmeraldcrafterHD/TrashyWindowControl/README.md

     WindowControl twc = new WindowControl();
     twc.process = randomProcess;
 ```
-If you want, you can deactivate "Repaint", it's activated by default
+If you want, you can deactivate "Repaint", it's activated by default.
 When it's on, the system tells the window that you have moved, that it needs to be redrawn.

 In this example we deactivate it: